 Why Menopause Support at Work Matters

-Menopause is one of the most significant—and least understood—workplace wellbeing issues.
-Nearly every woman in midlife will experience symptoms, and many will do so silently.
-The consequences are real: increased absenteeism, reduced productivity, disengagement, and preventable turnover of highly skilled employees.
+The menopause transition, which includes perimenopause, is one of the most significant—and least understood—workplace wellbeing issues.
+Nearly every woman will experience symptoms, and many will do so while suffering silently.

 Research shows that millions of women consider changing jobs, cutting back hours, or stepping out of the workforce entirely.
 These departures often take with them decades of institutional knowledge, leadership experience, and stability.